About

 Let’s look at the decisions your reporting needs to support.

-If your reports are accurate but your leadership team still has to translate, reconcile, or defend the numbers under pressure, the reporting is not yet doing its job.
+If your reports are accurate but your team is still explaining the numbers instead of using them, the reporting is not yet doing its job.

 That is where my work begins.